-In 2022, 36% of Capital Power's operating income comes from facilities located outside of Alberta.
+In 2023, 36% of Capital Power's operating income comes from facilities located outside of Alberta.
 These facilities are under long-term contractual arrangements with investment grade counterparties.
 As a result, these facilities have little exposure to any downward pressure on electricity prices as a result of lower electricity demand.
 The Company's thermal facility contracts typically are tolling arrangements in which most of the revenue is in the form of capacity payments that are paid regardless of the degree the facility is run.
 The Company's wind facilities receive fixed pricing for the power produced.
 The Company is also exposed to node-to-hub basis risk at many of its U.S. wind facilities.
 Basis risk is the difference between the power price at the node, where the power is produced, and the hub, where the power is financially settled with the off-taker.
 In Ontario, where the lower electricity demand could result in some additional physical curtailment of wind facilities, Capital Power is held whole under the contractual arrangements even in the event of physical curtailment.

 The balance of the Company's operating income comes from Alberta generation facilities.
-In 2022, approximately 14% of the Company's operating income from Alberta facilities were under long-term contract with investment grade counterparties, including the tolling arrangement on the Shepard Energy Centre.
+In 2023, approximately 15% of the Company's operating income from Alberta facilities were under long-term contract with investment grade counterparties, including the tolling arrangement on the Shepard Energy Centre.
 The balance of the output from the Company's Alberta facilities is sold into the Alberta merchant market.
 However, the Company continues to manage this exposure by entering into various purchase and sale arrangements for periods of varying duration.

-For 2023, the portion of operating income from Alberta facilities under long-term contracts is approximately 32%, and at December 31, 2022, the balance of the Company's Alberta commercial baseload generation not under long-term contract was 10,000 GWh sold forward for 2023.
+For 2024, the portion of operating income from Alberta facilities under long-term contracts is approximately 18%, and at December 31, 2023, the balance of the Company's Alberta commercial baseload generation not under long-term contract was 10,500 GW sold forward for 2024.
 The Company balances the risk associated with being exposed to a higher volume of fluctuations in power prices with the risk of missing opportunities to sell power at higher expected prices in future periods.
+The La Paloma facility acquired on February 9, 2024 (see Subsequent event), will be subject to commodity price exposure.